PAGES FROM WORKERS LIVES

 The way I see it, if you think I’m worth $9.50 an hour, then I am going to give you what I think $9.50 an hour’s worth of work looks like.
 This doesn’t make management too happy, when you are working only a fraction of your body’s physical capability.
 But they told us when we started that the minimum work pace is 300 packages an hour and we always remember that.

 Grievances are high at our dock as you can imagine, due primarily to understaffing.
-Unfortunately, a lot of my fellow young workers do not know the contract too well because of lack of outreach from the union.
+Unfortunately, a lot of my fellow young workers do not know the contract too well because of lack of outreach by the union.
 I always do my part in letting my co-workers know what’s up.
 We are even trying to organize a watchdog group on our dock to let management know that we are watching their supervisors.

 It is a tough job to load.
 It is loud and dirty and I have to worry about my safety and well-being at all times.
 We are even tested monthly about the proper procedures on how to load boxes and also how to keep ourselves in good health.

-Though I don’t plan on working there the rest of my life, it is a decent part-time job that will last me through college and will help me pay for it.
-Most of us young people can’t wait to get out of there and a lot of them have a second job just so they can make ends meet.
+Though I don’t plan on working there the rest of my life, it is a part-time job that will last me through college and will help me pay for it.
+Most of us young people can’t wait to get out of there, and a lot of them have a second job just so they can make ends meet.
 I myself can’t stand it there.
 It is a five-hour fight for freedom, with the memory of what my bed must feel like that keeps me calm through the roar of machines.

 Benny James is a college student, musician and union activist.